Summary: in this tutorial, you will learn how to use the SQL DATEDIFF()

 Code language: SQL (Structured Query Language) (sql)

-SELECT first_name,
+SELECT

 last_name,

-DATEDIFF(year, hire_date, '2018-01-01') year_of_services
+DATEDIFF (YEAR, hire_date, '2018-01-01') year_of_services

-FROM employees;
+FROM

 Code language: SQL (Structured Query Language) (sql)

-DATEDIFF in MySQL
+DATEDIFF Function in MySQL #

 Code language: SQL (Structured Query Language) (sql)